ProjectEvergreen/www.greenwoodjs.dev/src/pages/guides/hosting/index.md

 ## Serverless

-For deploying SSR pages and API routes to serverless hosting providers, you can use (or create your own) an adapter plugin like for Vercel or Netlify.
+For deploying SSR pages and API routes to serverless hosting providers, you can use (or create your own) adapter plugins like for Vercel or Netlify.

 > You can see our [docs on adapter plugins](/docs/plugins/) to learn more about creating (or contributing!) your own.

 ## Docker

 [Docker](https://www.docker.com/) is a widely supported developer tool for standardizing the deployment pipeline for applications.
-You can easily adapt the [baseline NodeJS Docker image](https://github.com/docker/docker-nodejs-sample) (like we did) and fine-tune it for Greenwood with just a couple steps.
+You can easily adapt the [baseline NodeJS Docker image](https://github.com/docker/docker-nodejs-sample) and fine-tune it for Greenwood with just a couple steps.
 We have [a demo repo](https://github.com/ProjectEvergreen/greenwood-demo-platform-docker) that you can clone or fork and customize to your needs.

 ![Greenwood running in Docker Desktop](/assets/guides/greenwood-docker-desktop.webp)